Consensus-Building Perspectives on Politics, Religion, and Life, from Alex Zorach

 Human Rights:

-The United Nations maintains a Universal Declaration of Human Rights; our list is inspired by the UN, but is intended to be more universal.
+Cazort.net's list of rights was originally inspired by the United Nations's Universal Declaration of Human Rights.
+Our list was originally intended to be more universal than the UN's list.
 The UN's list relies on certain assumptions about the structure of society, and we believe that its list of rights does not adequately address every concern that it is intended to address.
 As humans do not live in isolation, we also believe that some rights can only be adequately expressed as "community" rights.

 Individual Rights:

-These rights are inalienable: they cannot be given up voluntarily.
+We support a rights framework in which there are certain rights that cannot be given up voluntarily, such as by signing a contract or legal agreement.
 However, each right exists only to the extent that one is not infringing upon the rights of others.
 For example, if one commits violence against others, one could be incarcerated and thus lose the right to freely move about in society in order to protect others against violence, but as a prisoner, one would still have a right for food and shelter as well as protection from violence and harassment.

 When Rights are Violated: